 - Audio quality is maximized under:

 - low-to-medium blower setting,

 - low-to-medium vehicle speed,

 - low road noise,

 - smooth road surface,

-- fully closed windows,
+- fully closed windows, and

-- dry weather conditions, and
+- dry weather condition.

-- operation from the driver's seat.
+- operation from driver seat.

-- Performance, such as audio clarity, echo, and loudness to a large degree rely on the phone and network, and not the uconnectTM phone.

-- Echo at the far end can sometimes be reduced by lowering the in-vehicle audio volume. - In a convertible vehicle, system performance may be compromised with the convertible top down.
+- Performance, such as audio clarity, echo, and loudness to a large degree rely on the phone and network, and not the UConnect® system. - Echo at far end can sometime be reduced by lowering the in-vehicle audio volume. - In a convertible vehicle, system performance may be compromised with the convertible top down.

-Bluetooth® Communication Link
+Bluetooth Communication Link

-Cellular phones have been found to lose connection to the uconnectTM phone.
-When this happens, the connection can generally be reestablished by switching the phone off/on.
-Your cellular phone is recommended to remain in Bluetooth® ON mode.
+Cellular phones have been found to lose connection to the UConnect® system.
+When this happens, the connection can generally be re-established by switching the phone off/on.
+Your cell phone is recommended to remain in Bluetooth "on" mode.